RealityBending/IllusionGameReliability/README.md

 #### Psychopathology

-In order to ascertain convergent validity of Factor *i*, we administer the schizotypal, autism and borderline personality scales based on the literature of illusion sensitivity and psychopathology.
-Divergent validity is also assessed using the PHQ-4 as we do not hypothesize links with depression or anxiety.The specific details of the scales measuring personality and psychopathological traits are as follows:
+Based on the literature of illusion sensitivity and psychopathology, convergent validity was assessed by measuring schizotypal and autistic traits.
+Divergent validity was assessed by measuring depression and anxiety, as we do not hypothesize links with illusion sensitivity.

-- [Schizotypal Personality Questionnaire - Brief (SPQ-B)](https://psycnet.apa.org/doi/10.1521/pedi.1995.9.4.346): 22 items assessing 3 dimensions of schizotypy (cognitive-perceptual/positive, interpersonal/negative, disorganized) using a dichotomous scale (yes-no)
+- [Schizotypal Personality Questionnaire - Brief (SPQ-B)](https://psycnet.apa.org/doi/10.1521/pedi.1995.9.4.346), measuring 3 dimensions of schizotypy (cognitive-perceptual/positive, interpersonal/negative, disorganized) using 22 dichotomous (yes-no) items.
 - [Autism Spectrum Quotient - Short (ASQ - Short)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3076581/): 28 item measure of autistic traits with 5 dimensions (social skills, routine, switching, imagination, numbers/patterns; measured on 4-point Likert scale (definitely disagree - definitely agree)
 - [BPD (MSI-BPD)](https://psycnet.apa.org/record/2004-10325-009): 10 item measure of BPD using a dichotomous yes/no scale (note that the scale has also been adapted for non-diagnosis use with a likert scale; cf [Huczewska et al., 2019]( https://doi.org/10.5114/cipp.2019.89674))
 - [Depression anxiety (PHQ- 4)](https://pubmed.ncbi.nlm.nih.gov/19996233/): 4 items assessing anxiety (2 items) and depression (2 items) on a 4-point likert scale